Skip to main content

 • opentelemetry_span_id: span ID of the current span

 Update the configuration file as below.
-You should customize the access log format to use the opentelemetry Plugin variables, and set opentelemetry variables in the set_ngx_var field.
+You should customize the access log format to use the opentelemetry Plugin variables.

 conf/config.yaml